Collops are small slices of meat. The meat may be fresh or cured. The slices may be thick or thin.

 Scotched Collops (aka Scotch Collops)

-At various times since the 1500s, ‘Collop’ in English has been used to mean either thick slices of meat — or thin slices of meat.
-In any event, it has generally meant smallish slices, as opposed to huge slabs.
+At various times since the 1500s, ‘collop’ in English has been used to mean slices of meat — either thick or thin.
+In any event, it has generally meant smallish slices, as opposed to huge slabs or “steaks.”

-Later, the word came to be applied to other types of meat, and now can be beef, lamb, mutton, pork, veal or venison.
+Later, the word collop came to be applied to other types of meat.

 Literature & Lore